 3. A Habit tracker

-This is one of the best ideas for your planner.
-You can use the Win At Life Journal for this.
-It works best when linked to your goals and is a good way of establishing new habits.
+Track your daily water intake, write out your workouts, budget, and meal plan in your planner to create a better routine.
+Your planner will work best when linked to your goals and is a good way of establishing new habits.
 All manner of things can be tracked from daily exercise, water intake, taking vitamins to your mood each day.
-When setting up a habit tracker for the first time, limit the number of things that you want to track and the expectations for each one.
-Expecting too much will drain your motivation and enthusiasm.
+The Daily Planner has been designed to make this part easy, less stressful and not overwhelming for you.
 Start with easy habits and build your routine adding each new habit slowly.
 You will be amazed at how quickly this becomes incredibly addictive.

 4. Motivational Quotes

 Self-talk is so important and a good motivational quote can lift flagging spirits on a day when the world is not on your side.
 Getting into the habit of writing a motivational quote on every page provides you with an opportunity to start the day in a positive and enthusiastic way.

 To be as productive as possible, you need to plan your day or you run the risk of wasting opportunities to complete the required tasks.
 How this is done is purely a personal decision but having clear slots to answer emails, make phone calls, complete tasks, get some form of daily exercise, and time to think is incredibly important.
 The Project Book is perfect for this, enabling you to visually segment your time and view all that you have achieved that day.

 In its purest form, a brain dump happens at the end of a day and is an outpouring of thoughts and ideas, often with little thought and structure, which can then feed into planning the following day, week, or month.
 I actually use a brain dump throughout the day to jot down thoughts and ideas which I then reflect on in the evening as well as the free-thinking that I plan for in the last 5 minutes of the working day.